Department of Counselling and Psychology Course Outline

 1. Recognize and identify the interdisciplinary domains that make up consciousness studies

-2. Identify some key debates, models and theoretical controversies within the field of consciousness studies;
+2. Discuss some key debates, models and theoretical controversies within the field of

-4. Explain a range of conscious activities through a neurophysiological approach
+4. Describe a range of conscious activities through a neurophysiological approach.

 Assessment